puyanwei/Quark-Text-Editor/README.md

 #MVP User Stories

 ```
-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to be able to open the programme.

-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to be able to add some text.

 ```